CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/runtime-translation-exception.md

 ---
 title: "RuntimeTranslationException"
 linkTitle: "RuntimeTranslationException"
-description: "The exception thrown when a block is found to have errors during the flow execution."
+description: "The exception thrown when a block is found to have errors within its properties while executing a flow."
 ---

 # {{% param title %}}